 On the one hand, some big tour operators embrace carbon disclosure.
 In the Netherlands, the branch organisation ANVR asked us to developed Carmacal, a tool to very precisely assess the carbon footprint of package tours.
 Not only flights but all forms of transport, half a million accommodations with different estimated footprints.
 This tool provides accurate data for a carbon label for tour packages and shows where and how to efficiently reduce emissions.

 But on the other hand, there are 12,000 large jets currently on order and this fleet will fly at least until 2060, based on 2010s technology.

 Based on a global tourism emissions model, I recently calculated that global tourism is set to emit some 300 Gton CO2 between 2015 and 2100, which is 30% of the global budget for sustainable development.
 Can it ever be sustainable to take so much of this budget, also needed for cooking, heating and lighting the homes of billions of poor people?

 What are your main insights so far as director of the Centre for Sustainable Tourism and Transport at NHTV Breda University?

-Tourism students and scholars all share one thing: the love to travel.
+Tourism students and scholars all share one thing: love to travel.
 Most of our tourism students and teachers travel far more than average.
-One problem of this might be that we deliver generations of tourism managers with a long distance travel mind-set, thus developing products that invite people to travel more than, strictly spoken, is necessary.
+One problem of this might be that we deliver generations of tourism managers with a long-distance travel mind-set, thus developing products that invite people to travel more than, strictly spoken, is necessary.